mohamed-services/mnn/README.md

 Using the weighted k nearest neighbors algorithm

 By calculating the distance between the heads coordinates to the current head coordinates and normalizing the values between zero and one and subtracting the normalized values from one then multiplying every input by its value or weight.
-By doing that we teach the networks if it wants to decrease the weight for an input from a head then it should increase the distance or the difference between the current head coordinates and that head coordinates and if it wants to increase the wight for that input then it should decrease the distance or the difference between the coordinates.
+By doing that we teach the networks if it wants to decrease the weight for an input from a head then it should increase the distance or the difference between the current head coordinates and that head coordinates and if it wants to increase the weight for that input then it should decrease the distance or the difference between the coordinates.

 The k nearest neighbors algorithm is imbalanced which means that not all the heads or tokens will be represented equally or the same number of times which means that some tokens can be overrepresented or underrepresented or not represented at all.
 To fix this issue you can enforce that any token must be represented m number of times to its nearest neighbors even if it isn't in the top k nearest neighbors.

 Nearest neighbors attention is a core component of the model.
-The head will generate the query and the key an the value.
+The head will generate the query and the key and the value.

-The size of the queries and keys is four or eight values.
+The size of the queries and the keys is much smaller than the size of the values, see the Token size section for the sizes used in this model.

 The model will use the k-nearest neighbors approximation to find the nearest keys to the current query.

-Distance(abs(query - keys))
+Distance = sum(abs(query - key)) for every selected key, which is the L1 distance, note that abs(query - key) on its own is elementwise and still needs the sum to become a distance

 Normalize the distance

 Invert the normalized distance

 Multiply the inverted normalized distances with the selected values.

+### Weighting the neighbours

+There are three ways to turn the distances into weights and they don't behave the same, pick one and use it everywhere in the model, in the expert routing and in the nearest neighbors attention, so the training signal stays consistent.

+Min max normalization then inversion.

+w = 1 - (current_distance - min_distance) / (max_distance - min_distance + epsilon)

+This is the simplest one, but the farthest of the k neighbours always ends with a weight of exactly zero so its slot is wasted, and the denominator is zero when all the k distances are equal which is why it needs the epsilon.

+Sum normalization.

+w = (1 - current_distance / sum(all distances)) / (k - 1)

+The raw term (1 - current_distance / sum(all distances)) sums to (k - 1) over the k neighbours and not to one, so it has to be divided by (k - 1) to be normalized.
+At k equals one that term is zero and the (k - 1) divisor is zero too, so the formula becomes 0/0 and it is undefined.

+Inverse distance weighting, this one works for any k including k equals one.

+w = (1 / (current_distance + epsilon)) / sum(1 / (all distances + epsilon))

 Standard Attention: "I am the query.
 I will look at all keys, calculate a similarity score for each, and take a weighted average of all values."